-1.1 These test methods cover the determination of the breaking load and calculated flexural strength of a rectangular cross section of a preformed block-type thermal insulation tested as a simple beam.
+- 1.1 These test methods cover the determination of the breaking load and calculated flexural strength of a rectangular cross section of a preformed block-type thermal insulation tested as a simple beam.
 It is also applicable to cellular plastics.
-Two test methods are described as follows:

-1.1.1 Test Method I-A loading system utilizing center loading on a simply supported beam, supported at both ends.

-1.1.2 Test Method II-A loading system utilizing two symmetric load points equally spaced from their adjacent support points at each end with a distance between load points of one half of the support span.

-1.2 Either test method is capable of being used with the four procedures that follow:

-1.2.1 Procedure A- Designed principally for materials that break at comparatively small deflections.

-1.2.2 Procedure B- Designed particularly for those materials that undergo large deflections during testing.

-1.2.3 Procedure C- Designed for measuring at a constant stress rate, using a CRL (constant rate of loading) machine.
-Used for breaking load measurements only.

-1.2.4 Procedure D- Designed for measurements at a constant crosshead speed, using either a CRT (constant rate of traverse) or CRE (constant rate of extension) machine.
-Used for breaking load measurements using a fixed crosshead speed machine.

-1.3 Comparative tests are capable of being run according to either method or procedure, provided that the method or procedure is found satisfactory for the material being tested.

-1.4 These test methods are purposely general in order to accommodate the widely varying industry practices.
-It is important that the user consult the appropriate materials specification for any specific detailed requirements regarding these test methods.
-1.5 The values stated in SI units are to be regarded as the standard.
+Two test methods are described as follows: - 1.1.1 Method I-A loading system utilizing center loading on a simply supported beam, supported at both ends. - 1.1.2 Method II-A loading system utilizing two symmetric load points equally spaced from their adjacent support points at each end with a distance between load points of one half of the support span. - 1.2 Either method can be used with the four procedures that follow: - 1.2.1 Procedure A Designed principally for materials that break at comparatively small deflections. - 1.2.2 Procedure B Designed particularly for those materials that undergo large deflections during testing. - 1.2.3 Procedure C Designed for measuring at a constant stress rate, using a CRL (constant rate of loading) machine.
+Used for breaking load measurements only. - 1.2.4 Procedure D Designed for measurements at a constant crosshead speed, using either a CRT (constant rate of traverse) or CRE (constant rate of extension) machine.
+Used for breaking load measurements using a fixed crosshead speed machine. - 1.3 Comparative tests may be run according to either method or procedure, provided that the method or procedure is found satisfactory for the material being tested. - 1.4 These test methods are purposely general in order to accommodate the widely varying industry practices.
+It is important that the user consult the appropriate materials specification for any specific detailed requirements regarding these test methods. - 1.5 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses are provided for information only.

+1 These test methods are under the jurisdiction of ASTM Committee C-16 on Thermal Insulation and are the direct responsibility of Subcommittee C16.32 on Mechanical Properties.

+Current edition approved March 10, 1999.
+Published May 1999.
+Originally published as C 203-45 T. Replaced C 165-41 T and C 203-55 T. Last previous edition C 203-92.